-The Fund's international equities managers added 0.9% collectively during the year.
-Performance among the seven public equities managers was mixed this year but all except one are ahead of their benchmarks since inception.
-The active equities programme totals \$2.1 billion, which is more than half the Fund's assets, and has added 1.3%pa net of fees since inception.
+The Fund's international equities managers added 1.4% collectively during the year and have added almost 2%pa for the last three years.
+Quantitative managers and the deep value specialist have done extremely well.
+The active equities programme totals \$2.1 billion, which is more than half the Fund's assets, and has added 1.2%pa net of fees since inception.

 The appointed managers are under continuous review and currently comprise six global managers and an emerging markets specialist.
 There is a mix of approaches to avoid over-exposure to a single strategy.
 Two quantitative managers aim to add value by holding risk balanced portfolios that exploit temporary relative valuation spreads and earnings momentum factors.
 A third quantitative manager focuses on low volatility stocks.
-Three other global managers focus on fundamental company valuations with a longer horizon and generally have slower turnover of shares in their portfolios.
-Two of these three managers cover the global market while one focuses on deep value opportunities.
+Two other global managers focus on fundamental company valuations with a longer horizon and generally have slower turnover of shares in their portfolios.
+One focuses on deep value opportunities.
+One fundamental manager's mandate was terminated during the year.